We’ve all been there.

 But you only have one chance to make a good first impression on the new people in the group.
 Speak with those people in mind first, and make sure your comments are appropriate for everyone.

-3. Consider your purpose.
+3. Consider your purpose before you speak.

 Before you speak, make sure that you have a clear purpose behind what you are saying.